- About Us

 In order to preserve, to the extent possible, the full set of EAST retention commitments, EAST has developed a set of recommended procedures to be followed by a Retention Partner who has identified retained materials they hold for EAST which require replacement due to loss or damage.
 The procedure is intended for replacing retention commitments on a limited title-by-title basis, not in large batches.
 Please also review these frequently asked questions regarding retention commitments.

-Retention Partners needing to transfer retention commitments should follow the EAST Reallocation of Commitment Process created by the interim Operations Committee in May 2017.
+Retention Partners needing to transfer retention commitments should follow the EAST Reallocation of Commitment Process created by the interim Operations Committee in May 2017 and updated in June 2019.
 Questions about this process should be referred to the EAST Project Team.

 Memorandum of Understanding